Best Spices for Tilapia: Top 10 Flavor Boosters & Expert Tips

 1. Freshness Matters

-Check the expiration date or “best by” label.
-Ground spices generally last 1–3 years, while whole spices can go up to 4 years.
-Fresher = more potent flavor.
+Check expiration dates or "best by" labels.
+Ground spices last 1–3 years, whole spices up to 4 years.
+Fresher spices deliver more potent flavor.

 2. Whole vs. Ground

-Whole spices like cumin seeds or coriander retain their oils and aroma longer than pre-ground versions.
-If you have a grinder, buy whole and grind as needed.
+Whole spices retain oils and aroma longer than pre-ground versions.
+If you have a grinder, buy whole and grind as needed for maximum flavor.

 3. Brand Reputation